AbsorbingChaos/stacks101-com/content/stx-stacking/delegation/_index.md

 ### What is the difference between locking period and delegation period?

-The locking period represents the block height at which your STX will unlock.
+The locking period is defined by the pool admin, and represents how long your STX are locked.
 For example, if you lock your STX for 6 months with a pool, then once stacked your STX will not be transferrable for 6 months, even if you revoke delegation.

-The delegation period represents the
+After each locking period is a cooldown cycle.
+You can switch between pools at any time, and you can join a new pool after the cooldown cycle of your last locking period.

+The delegation period is defined by the wallet owner, and represents the pool membership.
+The pool provider is able to stack STX on your behalf during the delegation period, which can be indefinite.

+The locking period is always shorter than the delegation period, and generally there are several locking periods while you are delegating.

 ### My Stacks are still locked.
 Can I unlock by revoking delegation?